Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Non-Hermitian catalysis

 Therefore, for commuting class masses in Dirac systems

 showing that $g_{_c}(\alpha) < g_{_c}(0)$, thereby promoting the NH catalysis mechanism.
-It should be noted that $g_{_c}(\alpha) \to 0$ for any $\alpha$ (including $\alpha=0$ corresponding to the Hermitian limit) in Fermi liquids and flat band systems, as such systems always host a finite (possibly two) and a large some states with $E_i \approx 0$ (within the numerical accuracy in sufficiently large systems), respectively.
+It should be noted that $g_{_c}(\alpha) \to 0$ for any $\alpha$ (including $\alpha=0$ corresponding to the Hermitian limit) in Fermi liquids and flat-band systems, as such systems always host a finite (possibly two) and a large number of states with $E_i \approx 0$ (within the numerical accuracy in sufficiently large systems), respectively.